1. The size of the wedding reception venue.

 Also, keep your guests in mind when traveling from the ceremony to the reception venue.
 You could have the minister or wedding officiate announce the reception or have the address and directions printed in your wedding programs.

 Since a lot of people have GPS today, they can plug the address into their GPS.
 Groups of people can follow each other from the ceremony to the reception, which keeps anyone from getting lost.

 4. The time between the ceremony and the reception.

 Even if you find one of the perfect reception halls and decide to have the ceremony right there on the grounds, you still want to keep the time in mind between the ceremony and the start of the reception.

-You also don’t want to have a couple of hours of photography time after the ceremony to where your guests are going to start leaving before the bridal party arrives.
+You also don’t want to have a couple of hours of photography time after the ceremony to where your guests will start leaving before the bridal party arrives.

 5. Smoking or non-smoking?

 This really isn’t as much of a hot issue as it was a few years ago.
-Most public facilities and reception halls today are non-smoking, unless the facility makes most of their revenue from beer and liquor sales and not their food.
+Today, most public facilities and reception halls are non-smoking unless the facility makes most of its revenue from beer and liquor sales and not their food.

-Most people today are very considerate of their smoking habits, especially where a lot of non-smokers may be gathered in one closed-in area.
+Most people today are very considerate of their smoking habits, especially where many non-smokers may be gathered in one closed-in area.